Categorifying computable reducibilities: Introduction

-Therefore, to fully abstract Weihrauch reducibility for represented spaces in the language of doctrines, we have to introduce a new suitable extension of the category of assemblies, which we denote by $\extPcaCat (\pca{A},\pca{A}') $.
-The objects of $\extPcaCat (\pca{A},\pca{A}')$ are still assemblies, but the morphisms are better suited to abstract the properties of the forward functional.
-This new category will play a key role in the rest of our work.
-Indeed, taking this as base category for our doctrines, we will present a doctrine abstracting the notion of realizer-based Weihrauch reducibility (a generalization of Weihrauch reducibility to assemblies), and one for extended Weihrauch reducibility.
-The standard notion of reducibility in the setting of represented spaced can be obtained by restricting such doctrines to the full subcategory of $\extPcaCat (\pca{A},\pca{A}') $ whose objects are modest sets, while that for non-represented spaces (i.e.\ the first we showed), can be obtained again by considering just modest sets which are also partitioned assemblies.
+In order to fully (and smoothly) abstract Weihrauch reducibility for represented spaces in the language of doctrines, we introduce a new base-category $\extPcaCat (\pca{A},\pca{A}')$ for our doctrines, that will turn out to be equivalent to the ordinary category of partition assemblies.
+The objects of $\extPcaCat (\pca{A},\pca{A}')$ are assemblies, but the morphisms are better suited to abstract the properties of the forward functional.
+Even if the category of partition assemblies is well-known and studied in the literature, using the category $\extPcaCat (\pca{A},\pca{A}')$ as base-category for doctrines abstracting Weihrauch reducibility has two main advantages: from a conceptual point of view, its objects and morphisms have an immediate and clear connection with the usual notions involved in the ordinary presentation of generalizations of Weihrauch reducibility to assemblies.
+Then, from a purely technical perspective, employing $\extPcaCat (\pca{A},\pca{A}')$ will make the proofs of our main results quite smooth.

-Once the issue concerning the base category is resolved and the doctrines are appropriately defined, we finally demonstrate that all these doctrines are instances of pure existential complementation, following the same line adopted for the first Weihrauch doctrine we introduced.
+Once the issue concerning the base category is resolved and the doctrines are appropriately defined, we finally demonstrate that all these doctrines are instances of pure existential completion, following the same lines adopted for the first Weihrauch doctrine we introduced.

-Our abstract analysis systemathizes all these variants of Weihrauch reducibility and shows a clear connection between all of them.
-In particular, we highlight how extended Weihrauch reducibility can be seen as the most general variant, and all the others can be obtained from it by considering suitable restrictions of such doctrine.
+Our abstract analysis systematizes all these variants of Weihrauch reducibility and shows a clear connection between them.
+In particular, we highlight how extended Weihrauch reducibility can be seen as the most general variant, and all the others can be obtained from it by considering suitable restrictions of this doctrine.

 We conclude our work by highlighting an interesting connection between Medvedev and extended Weihrauch reducibility, and discussing how the notion of extended strong Weihrauch is related to G\"odel's Dialectica interpretation \cite{goedel1986}.
 In particular, our presentation allows us to provide a formal explanation of the resemblance between the structure of Dialectica categories and some known notions of computability (extended Weihrauch reducibility), which has been observed by several authors over the years.